Troubleshoot build errors and crashes

 Out-of-memory (OOM) errors

-If your build fails with "Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)" in your Gradle logs, this may be because the Node process responsible for bundling your app JavaScript was killed.
+If your build fails with "Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)" in your Gradle logs, this is because the Node process responsible for bundling your app JavaScript was killed.

 This can often be a sign that your app bundle is extremely large, which will make your overall app binary larger and lead to slow boot up times, especially on low-end Android devices.
 Sometimes the error can occur when large text files are treated as source code, for example, if you have a JavaScript file that contains a string of 1MB+ of HTML to load into a webview, or a similarly sized JSON file.

-To determine how large your bundle is and to see a breakdown of where the size comes from, use react-native-bundle-visualizer.
+To determine how large your bundle is and to see a breakdown of where the size comes from, use Expo Atlas.

-To increase memory limits on your EAS Build builders, you can use large resource class in your eas.json.
+To increase memory limits on your EAS Build builders, use large resource class in your eas.json.
 See Android-specific resource class and iOS-specific resource class for more information.

 Verify that your JavaScript bundles locally